What Is Methadone?

 - sleeping problems

 - muscle pain/aches

-Dangers Of Methadone Abuse
+Health Dangers Of Methadone Opioid Use

 The array of approved methadone uses has increased the drug’s availability to the public and heavily contributes to the nation’s growing opioid epidemic.
 Methadone is as potent, addictive and dangerous as the drugs it was initially used to replace.

-Individuals who use methadone to overcome heroin are at a higher risk of abuse because of their prior history of opioid dependence.
+Individuals who use methadone to overcome heroin are at a higher risk of use because of their prior history of opioid dependence.
 Abusing methadone may result in increased tolerance, which means that a person needs more of the drug to get the same results.
 What many people don’t realize is that one 10-milligram tablet of methadone can stay in the system for up to five days.

 Taking a second dose of methadone within 12 hours of the first dose increases the risk of overdose.
 According to the Centers for Disease Control and Prevention, the rate of methadone overdose skyrocketed 600 percent from 784 deaths in 1999 to 5,406 deaths in 2006.

-Methadone Withdrawal And Detoxification
+Methadone Withdrawal Effects And Detoxification Treatment

 Despite its primary role of reducing the withdrawal symptoms of other opioids, methadone can cause withdrawal symptoms of its own.
 Long-acting opioids like methadone stay in the body much longer than short-acting opioids, like oxycodone or hydrocodone, which increases the risk of developing dependence to the drug.

 When a person stops using methadone, their body and mind experience symptoms until the drug is back in their system; this is known as methadone withdrawal.
 Methadone withdrawals can be severe enough to cause a relapse, and may include some (or all) of the following symptoms: